A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Parallel Elite Biased Framework

 \subsection{Information Utilizing Method}

-The parallel framework proposed in this paper is based on solution exchanging.
-Recall that, for a search process, $s_{hb}$ is the historical best solution found by itself and $S_r$ is the set of solutions received from its neighbors.
-We call the best solution in the set $S_r \cup \{s_{hb}\}$ as the elite solution $s_e$.
-To utilize the information in $s_e$, in our framework, the search direction of each process always have a bias toward $s_e$.
-Hence we call our information utilizing method as the Elite-Biased method.
-Fig. \ref{fig:4_coop_method} illustrates the sketch of the elite-biased method.
-For comparison, Fig. \ref{fig:4_coop_method} also shows the independent case and the other 2 commonly used information utilizing methods: the restart method and the path-relinking method.
+In the PEB framework, each process maintains an elite solution $s_e$, which is the best solution in the set $S_r \cup \{s_{hb}\}$.
+The PEB framework applies a novel method to utilize the information in $s_e$.
+Instead of restarting from the $s_e$, each process continues searching from the current solution and its search procedure has bias toward $s_e$.
+In other words, each process is ``attracted'' by $s_e$.
+In such way, each process can utilize the information in $s_e$ without abandoning the information in its current solution.
+In practise, the way to realize the attraction of $s_e$ is decided by users.

-In Fig. \ref{fig:4_coop_method}, process A and process B start from differen solutions and performs different trajectories.
-The circles in Fig. \ref{fig:4_coop_method} represent the solutions found by A and B in each move (iteration) and the arrows represent the search directions of A and B. In the last move, process A finds a high-quality solution (the red filled circle in Fig. \ref{fig:4_coop_method}) which is better than the current overall best solution.
-In the independent case (Fig. \ref{fig:coop_ind}), the trajectory of process B is not influenced by the new best solution found by process A, because there is no communication between A and B. In the restart method (Fig. \ref{fig:coop_res}), after process A sends the newfound best solution to process B, process B restarts from the received solution.
-In the path-relinking method (Fig. \ref{fig:coop_PR}), process B constructs a new solution using the path-relinking operator based on the received solution and its current solution, then it proceeds the search from the resulting solution.
-In the elite-biased method (Fig. \ref{fig:coop_EB}) proposed by this paper, process B continues searching from its current solution, but the search direction is attracted by the newfound best solution of process A. Note here that, Fig. \ref{fig:4_coop_method} only shows the sketches of the search processes, in fact the solution space of a combinatorial optimization problem is very complicated and hard to be visualized.
+To illustrate the information utilizing method of the PEB framework, we give an example in Figure~\ref{fig:3_coop_method}.
+In Figure \ref{fig:coop_ind}, process A and process B start from different solutions and perform different trajectories.
+There is no communication between A and B in Figure~\ref{fig:coop_ind}.
+We compare the information utilizing method of the PEB framework with two widely-used methods: the restart method and the path-relinking method.
+In the restart method, as shown in Figure~\ref{fig:coop_res}, process B receives a solution from process A and restarts from the received solution.
+The original solution of process B is abandoned.
+In the path-relinking method (Figure \ref{fig:coop_PR}), process B generates a new solution using the path-relinking operator based on the received solution and its current solution.
+Then it proceeds with the search from the resulting solution.
+The original solution of process B is abandoned too.
+In the PEB framework (Figure \ref{fig:coop_EB}), process B continues searching from its original solution, but the search direction of process B is attracted by the solution received from process A. The original solution of process B is not abandoned in the PEB framework.
+This can maintain the diversity of the processes.